-Dr. Fernando Garcia has established himself as a leading bariatric surgeon based in Tijuana.
+Our bariatric surgeons have established themselves as leaders in the field based in Tijuana.
 Countless patients from San Diego and Southern California have visited his practice just over the border, knowing that they can undergo advanced weight loss surgeries such as gastric sleeve at a reduced cost but not with reduced quality in care.

-One of the major reasons that Dr. Garcia is so trusted is his commitment to patient education and wellness.
+One of the major reasons that our surgeons are so trusted is their commitment to patient education and wellness.
 With that in mind, we'd like to consider the issue of pain and pain relief after weight loss surgery, with a focus on the types of pain medications that bariatric surgery patients are allowed to take.

 Pain and Discomfort Are Common After Bariatric Surgery